wei-paul/rt-object-detection-yolov4/README.md

 CUDA backend: It utilizes NVIDIA's CUDA library to run the model on a GPU, which can provide significant speedup for computationally intensive tasks.
 OpenCL backend: It uses OpenCL (Open Computing Language) to run the model on various devices, including CPUs, GPUs, and other accelerators.
 Intel's Inference Engine backend: It leverages Intel's Inference Engine library for optimized model execution on Intel hardware.
+This current setting (self.net.setPreferableBackend(cv.dnn.DNN_BACKEND_OPENCV)) is good for general-purpose usage and provides good performance on most systems. **More explanations regarding DNN or differences between different neural networks at the bottom**

 4. Retrieve the names of the output layers from the model and store them in self.ln.
 5. Set the image width (self.W) and height (self.H) based on the provided img_size.